Apirone/apirone-sdk-php/docs/settings.md

 > If the currency `abbr` property contains `@`, this is an indication that the currency is a token.
 > For example, `trx` is a network, `usdt@trx` is a Tron-based token.

-Also you can retrieve any available currency by its abbreviation using the `currency('abbr')` method.
+Also you can retrieve any available currency by its abbreviation using the `Settings::currency('abbr')` method.

-The `loadCurrencies()` method retrieves currency settings from the account and sets them in the currency property.
+The `loadCurrencies()` method retrieves currencies settings from the account and sets them in the `Settings::currencies` property.

-To save currency changes to the account, use the `saveCurrencies()` method.
+To save currency changes to the account, use the `Currency::save()` method for each currency.
+For networks with tokens, the last saved address will be relevant.

+Also you can cave all networks addresses into account in one action `Settings::saveNetworks()`.
+The network address will have priority.
+Addresses set in tokens will be ignored.

 ## Additional Parameters storage